AndrewAkinson/python3-therion-analyzer/README.md

 ### Summary

-This repository contains a python package and wrapper code to extract selected keywords and associated data from survex data source file trees (`.svx` files), following the `*include` statements.
-Extracted keywords include `*begin`...`*end` statements, station fixes, entrance tags, and co-ordinate system declarations and others as desired.
+This repository contains a python package and wrapper code to extract selected keywords and associated data from survex data source file trees (`.svx` files), following the `include` statements.
+Extracted keywords include begin and end statements, station fixes, entrance tags, co-ordinate system declarations, and others as desired.
 The extracted keywords and data are returned as a pandas dataframe which can be exported to a spreadsheet (see wrapper code).

 An example survex data source file tree for the Dow-Prov system is given in the `example` directory.